 How you can get involved

-Throughout the first half of 2019, we’ll be working with the local community to develop the basic plan for the development.
+We’re working with the local community to develop the plan for the development.
 So far, we’ve:

-- Sent surveys to over 5000 local households on how they’d like to be consulted and informed: results coming soon!
+- Sent surveys to over 5000 local households on how they’d like to be consulted and informed

-- Held two kick-off consultation events.
+- Held two kick-off consultation events in April 2019.
 You can see the information from the events via the links below.

 - Held pop-ups across the area to get more people’s views.

-- Shown feedback so far and the evolving proposals to the community at a Report Back Evening on 18 June.
-You can see the boards and broadsheet from the event, and fill in the questionnaire, below.
+- Shown feedback so far and the evolving proposals to the community at a Report Back Evening on 18 June 2019.
+You can see the boards and broadsheet from the eventbelow.

-- Be at the Leys Fun Day showing the evolving designs and getting your input.
+- Visited the Leys Fun Day on 29 June 2019 to show our evolving designs and get community input.